MrPsycho5/personal-website/source/_posts/tinc-centralized-interconnection.md

 ### Restricting Node A and B

-Edit the `tinc.conf` on both Node A and B, as they should point only to Node C:
+Modify the `tinc.conf` on both Node A and B, so that they point only to Node C:

 #### Node A: /etc/tinc/PsychoVPN/tinc.conf